PhilAndrew/JumpMicro/README.md

 ## Conventions and rules

-* Use a higher level messaging solution to communicate between MicroServices such as Akka remoting messaging (in a cluster), consider use of backpressure or Camel to send and receive messages, rather than REST.
+* Use a higher level messaging solution to communicate between MicroServices such as Akka remoting messaging (in a cluster), consider use of backpressure or Camel to send and receive messages, use GraphQL, rather than REST.
+* ?.

 ## Suggested libaries